-The 2012-13 season marks Frey's sixth year handling the Green Wave student-athletes on the blocks, as he handled Tulane's guards during the 2009-10 campaign.
-In addition, Frey's areas of focus are game scheduling, recruiting, opponent scouting and individual player development.
+The 2015-16 season marks Frey's ninth year handling the Green Wave student-athletes on the blocks, as he handled Tulane's guards during the 2009-10 campaign.
+In addition, Frey's areas of focus are recruiting, opponent scouting and individual player development.

-Under Frey's tutelage, the Green Wave post players have consistently ranked among C-USA leaders in rebounding and blocked shots.
-In addition, he was instrumental in helping Brett Benzio - who is currently playing professionally in Prague - becoming just the second player in Tulane women's basketball history and the third Green Wave student-athlete overall (men's or women's) to score at least 1,000 points and pull down at least 1,000 rebounds during their career.
+Frey was instrumental in helping Brett Benzio - who is currently playing professionally overseas - become just the second player in Tulane women's basketball history and the third Green Wave student-athlete overall (men's or women's) to score at least 1,000 points and pull down at least 1,000 rebounds during their career.

-Frey's recruiting efforts have been instrumental to the program's overall success in recent years as a trio of Green Wave rookies -Benzio in 2009, Olivia Grayson in 2010 and Danielle Blagg in 2012 -earned C-USA All-Freshman Team recognition, while Blagg claimed C-USA Freshman of the Year honors last season and junior college transfer Indira Kaljo was tabbed C-USA Newcomer of the Year in 2009.
+Frey's recruiting efforts have been instrumental to the program's overall success in recent years as evidenced by the following: Benzio in 2009, Olivia Grayson in 2010, Danielle Blagg in 2012, Leslie Vorpahl in 2014, and Kolby Morgan in 2015 - each All-Freshmen Team honorees.
+Blagg also claimed C-USA Freshman of the Year honors in 2012, while Morgan took home the 2015 Louisiana Freshman of the Year Award.
+In addition, junior college transfer Indira Kaljo was tabbed C-USA Newcomer of the Year in 2009.

 A native of New Orleans, Frey joined the Tulane family for the 2006-07 season after spending the previous two years as an assistant coach for the Loyola (New Orleans) University's men's team.
 His duties with the Wolfpack included recruiting, on-court instruction and practice implementations.